nedkodimitrov/cs50w-music/README.md

 ## Additional information
-Frontend is WIP.
+- The frontend is functional, though not polished extensively, as the primary focus was on backend development.
-Storing the authentication token in the browser's local storage poses a security vulnerability, as it could be susceptible to theft through cross-site scripting (XSS) attacks.
+- Storing the authentication token in the browser's local storage poses a security vulnerability, as it could be susceptible to theft through cross-site scripting (XSS) attacks.
-Static files are served from media in development; CDN server would be more appropriate in production
+- Static files are served from media in development; CDN server would be more appropriate in production
-Using incremental song and album ids and not random (like youtube does) because this app doesn't support unlisted songs/albums
+- Using incremental song and album ids and not random (like youtube does) because this app doesn't support unlisted songs/albums